copart-internship/copart-internship.github.io/index.md

 - - -

-### Coding Exercises - Problem statements (JavaScript, ReactJS, NODEJS, Ruby)(Medium)
+### Coding Exercises - Problem statements (JavaScript, ReactJS, Node.js, Ruby)(Medium)

- Solve using Ruby or NODEJS:
+ Solve using Ruby or Node.js:

- Move attached CSV data into DB and fetch Long coordinates for Location column using google map API.
+ Move attached CSV data into DB and fetch lat, Long coordinates for Location column using google map API.

 a.
-Move data from CSV to DB (You can get Vehicle Data from our website link: https://www.copart.com/search/classics/?displayStr=Classics&from=%2FvehicleFinder, using export feature on the page)
+Move data from CSV to DB (Vehicledetials.csv File attached).
 b.
 Get Lat, Long coordinates for Location column in attached.
 CSV (you can use google map API)
 c.
 Create two columns in DB Lat, Long
 d.
 Add Lat, Long coordinates to Database for each Location in CSV.

 Note: Make sure you don't make same call to maps api for same location

 --
- 2. ReactJS - UI or JavaScript
+ 2. ReactJS - UI or JavaScript (Simple)
 Build components:

 1. Phone Component:  validation and auto format.